uvarov-frontend/vanilla-calendar-pro/package/public/README.md

 Extensions are fixed at construction.
 Register modules you will enable later through `set()` or `update()`.
 Those methods still change the existing feature options; they cannot add or remove modules.
 Reusing the same options or extensions array is supported; each calendar has independent state.
 Enabling a feature without its extension throws a descriptive error at `init()`, `set()` or `update()`; inactive settings and callbacks do not require a module.

-Input calendars, date/range selection, month/year pickers, week view and range tooltips remain in the core.
-The full classic `<script>` / CommonJS distribution includes all three extensions automatically.
+Input calendars, date/range selection and month/year pickers remain in the core.
+Weekday headings do not require an extension.
+The full classic `<script>` / CommonJS distribution includes all five extensions automatically.
 CSS imports stay the same.

+`weeks` owns collapse/expand and works without `motion`: clicking the control switches views immediately.
+Register both `weeks` and `motion` for dragging; enable `animation` for animated settling. `motion` alone does not include the weekly view.

 ## CSS Styles